The infinity-category of stabilized Liouville sectors: Introduction

 Thus, in contrast with the outcome of Theorem~\ref{theorem. informal functoriality}, the data of $\widetilde{\WW}$ is not formally determined by its restriction to the full subcategory of $\lioulocal$ with $\dim M - 2k = 0$.
 (See Remark~\ref{remark. stable Emb}.) \end{remark}

+\begin{remark} In contrast with Theorem~\ref{theorem. informal functoriality}, there is no need to assume that $\cD$ admits filtered colimits, and there is no assumption on $\WW$ admitting a stabilization natural transformation $\WW(-) \to \WW(- \times T^*[0,1])$.

-\begin{remark} Theorem~\ref{theorem. localization} requires a natural transformation $\WW(M) \to \WW(M \times T^*[0,1])$, natural in the $M$ variable.
-There is a symmetry-breaking in the literature when such natural transformations are constructed; in the wrapped Fukaya category context, one typically chooses a cotangent fiber $T^*_p[0,1]$ of $[0,1]$ and (on objects) the natural transformation is defined as $L \mapsto L \times T^*_p[0,1]$.
-However, the stabilization of Theorem~\ref{theorem. lioustab is symmetric monoidal} does not rely on such data; instead, the symmetric monoidal structure, together with a check of a {\em property} (that $T^*[0,1]$ is sent to a monoidally invertible object) guarantees the existence of a symmetric monoidal functor from the localization.
+Indeed, there is a symmetry-breaking in the literature when the natural transformation $\WW(M) \to \WW(M \times T^*[0,1])$, is constructed; in the wrapped Fukaya category context, one typically chooses a cotangent fiber $T^*_p[0,1]$ of $[0,1]$ and (on objects) the natural transformation is defined as $L \mapsto L \times T^*_p[0,1]$.
+Meanwhile, the stabilization of Theorem~\ref{theorem. lioustab is symmetric monoidal} does not rely on such symmetry-breaking data; instead, the symmetric monoidal structure, together with a check of a {\em property} (that $T^*[0,1]$ is sent to a monoidally invertible object) guarantees the existence of a symmetric monoidal functor from the stabilized localization.

 Finally, we note the utility of Theorem~\ref{theorem. lioustab is symmetric monoidal} and versatility of $\lioulocal$.
-Even when the invariant $\WW(T^*[0,1])$ is not a monoidal unit (hence when $\WW(M \times T^*[0,1])$ need not necessarily equal $\WW(M)$) one can produce a meaningful multiplicative invariant.
+Even when the invariant $\WW(T^*[0,1])$ is not the monoidal unit (hence when $\WW(M \times T^*[0,1])$ need not necessarily equal $\WW(M)$) one can produce a meaningful multiplicative invariant.
 A simple example is the functor to chain complexes sending $M$ to its compactly supported and supported-away-from-the-boundary deRham forms, which sends $T^*[0,1]$ to a complex equivalent to $\RR$ concentrated in cohomological degree 2.
 In particular, while invariants of the type in Theorem~\ref{theorem. informal functoriality} are insensitive to the underlying dimension of a sector $M$ in $\lioustr$, invariants arising in Theorem~\ref{theorem. symmetric monoidal functors} may still be sensitive to dimension. \end{remark}